Eurovision Song Contest 1969: Participants

-Format
+Production and format

+Eurovision Song Contest 1969 winner's medallion.

 The event was presented by Laurita Valenzuela, who was dressed for the occasion by Carmen Mir.
-The surrealist artist Salvador Dalí designed the publicity material for the contest.
+The surrealist artist Salvador Dalí designed the poster for the contest.
 The musical director was Augusto Algueró, who made the arrangements and conducted the 52-piece orchestra during the opening and ending acts.
-The show opened with a rendition of the Eurovision tune by the Teatro Real organ, followed by the orchestra performing the previous year's winning song, "La, la, la".
-The interval act consisted of a surrealist documentary titled La España diferente, directed by Javier Aguirre, with music by Luis de Pablo.
-The show ended with the orchestra performing a medley of previous Eurovision winning songs during the credits.
+Each competing delegation was allowed to appoint its own conductor to lead the orchestra in the performance of its entry, with the host musical director also conducting for those which did not bring their own conductor.
+The event was overseen on behalf of the European Broadcasting Union (EBU) by Clifford Brown as scrutineer.
+The draw to determine the running order took place in late 1968 in London.

 The event had a budget of around 5 million pesetas (€30,050).
 For the set built on the Teatro Real stage, the TVE scenography divisions in Madrid and Barcelona, headed by Bernardo Ballester, designed ten different proposals and built a scale model for each of them.
 These were shortlisted into three designs for further consideration, from which one was selected.
-The final design included the 5,000-pipe fixed organ already present at the back of the stage, a scoreboard on the side, a central steel sculpture created by surrealist artist Amadeo Gabino, (Note: TVE moved the sculpture, which is about 5 m tall and weighs 350 kg, to the garden at its premises in Prado del Rey after the contest, where it has remained ever since.) and fifteen thousand red and pink carnations.
+The final design included the 5,000-pipe fixed organ already present at the back of the stage, a central steel sculpture created by surrealist artist Amadeo Gabino, (Note: TVE moved the sculpture, which is about 5 m tall and weighs 350 kg, to the garden at its premises in Prado del Rey after the contest, where it has remained ever since.) a scoreboard on the side, and fifteen thousand red and pink carnations.
 Since they were not allowed to make any modifications to the stage, not even hammering a nail into it, the set was prefabricated in more than three hundred modules that, brought from Prado del Rey, were assembled on-site.
 For better visibility, the floor of the set was raised 1 m above the stage.

-TVE had full access to the concert hall starting from the evening of 16 March, immediately after the audience and staff of that day's regular season concert had left the venue, which allowed its stage crew to begin assembling the set right away, its technical crew to begin setting up the equipment afterwards, and the orchestra to start rehearsals on 22 March.
+TVE had full access to the concert hall starting from the evening of 16 March 1969, immediately after the audience and staff of that day's regular season concert had left the venue, which allowed its stage crew to begin assembling the set right away, its technical crew to begin setting up the equipment afterwards, and the orchestra to start rehearsals on 22 March.
+The rehearsals of the competing delegations on stage with the orchestra took place on 26 and 27 March, eight each day following the established running order for the competition.
+A full dress rehearsal was held on the evening of 28 March which included the voting process with simulated votes and a tie for first place.
+Technical rehearsals were held on the morning of 29 March, followed by a dress rehearsal in the afternoon ahead of the live broadcast that evening.